garrettk18/epub-convert/README.md

 * The Brailliant BI series from Humanware (e.g., [BI 40x](https://store.humanware.com/hus/brailliant-bi-40x-braille-display.html)
 * The first-generation Victor Reader Stream from Humanware
-* The Braille Edge by Himms
+* The Braille Edge by Hims
 * Anything else that supports HTML or ASCII text files

 ## Setup